skasberger/map-your-hood/README.md

 1. Willkommen
 2. Vorstellungsrunde
-3. Was machen wir heute?
+3. Was wir heute machen
 4. Was ist OpenStreetMap?
 5. Fragen